 Fiona McLachlan is an architect and Professor of Architectural Practice at the Edinburgh School of Architecture and Landscape Architecture (ESALA).
-A former Head of ESALA, she teaches architectural design, currently in both the first and fourth years of the school, but has taught at all levels.
-She contributes to the teaching of Professional Studies and Management, and provides CPD courses to candidates for the final ARB/RIBA 'Part 3’ examination in Architecture.
+A former Head of ESALA, she teaches architectural design, contributes to the teaching of professional studies and leads a CPD course for candidates for the final ARB/RIBA 'Part 3' examination in architecture.

 Fiona’s current research has four major strands and varied outputs, all of which draw on inter-relationships of practice and teaching.

 Her research on colour has led to two books; McLachlan, F (2012) Architectural Colour in the Professional Palette, Oxon and New York: Routledge, also translated into Chinese; and a co-authored book Colour Strategies in Architecture, Schwabe AG Verlag, Basel, (2015).
 This book is the result of a four-year collaboration with the Haus der Farbe in Switzerland.
 A major touring exhibition of the original artwork for the Colour Strategies in Architecture was shown in the Gewerbemuseum, Winterthur and has been shown in three UK venues; the Matthew Architecture Gallery in Edinburgh, The Glasgow Lighthouse and the Architectural Association, London during 2015-16.
 It is planned to be shown in Germany during 2017.